Marine-sampling-field-manual/Marine-sampling-field-manual.github.io/index.md

 The field manuals can be downloaded in their entirety or as individual chapters by clicking on the links below.

 ### Full version
-<a href="https://www.nespmarine.edu.au/document/field-manuals-marine-sampling-monitor-australian-waters">Field manuals for marine sampling to monitor Australian Waters</a> - Download at Item field
+<a href="https://www.nespmarine.edu.au/document/field-manuals-marine-sampling-monitor-australian-waters">Field manuals for marine sampling to monitor Australian Waters</a> - Download full version

 ### Individual chapters